safing/docs/portmaster/architecture/os-integration.md

 ## Integration Interfaces

-There are two primary OS integration intefaces that the Portmaster uses to plug OS specific logic into the cross-platform structure:
+There are two primary OS integration interfaces that the Portmaster uses to plug OS specific logic into the cross-platform structure:

 - [Packet Interception](https://github.com/safing/portmaster/blob/develop/firewall/interception/interception_default.go)
   - The `Packet` channel is for ingesting all seen packets.